kari0219/kari0219.github.io/index.md

 # Statistical Analysis
 ___
 Summary of data analysis and statistical modeling on sample data obtained for Abalone Data Set.
-Report explores the use of Volumne, Class, and Sex as predictors of Shuck.
-The independence of CLass and Sex was explored, as well as multiple cutoff points for abalone harvesting.
+Report explores the use of Volume, Class, and Sex as predictors of Shuck.
+The independence of Class and Sex was explored, as well as multiple cutoff points for abalone harvesting.

 <a href="kari0219.github.io/pdfs/Abalone_Data_Analysis_Report2.pdf" target="_blank">View Abalone Data Analysis Paper </a>